Confirmation of your subscription

 Thank you.
 Your e-mail address has been added to our mailing list.

 Thank you.
 Your subscription has been well recorded with the following e-mail address:

-Japanese artist Rinko Kawauchi presents for the first time in the Unites States a selection of photographs entitled "Illuminance" at the Gallery at Hermès.
-Her pictures reveal the extraordinary potential of seemingly ordinary, snapshot images.
+Japanese artist Rinko Kawauchi presents for the first time in the Unites States a selection of photographs entitled Illuminance at The Gallery at Hermès.
+Her pictures reveal the extraordinary potential of seemingly ordinary subjects.

-Created using her Rolleiflex camera, Rinko Kawauchi's Illuminance series captures images from nature, transformed by light, and reproduced in 6x6 format.
+Created using her Rolleiflex camera, Rinko Kawauchi's Illuminance series captures subjects, transformed by light.
 Aged 39, the Tokyo-based artist has established herself as one of the strongest voices in contemporary photography.
 Her images – at once beautiful and disturbing – evoke a strange, sometimes childlike world, constantly revisiting questions of everyday existence, life and death.
 Photographs in the Illuminance series are suffused with a sense of spirituality and poetry.
 Light – delicate and over-exposed or sharply contrasted, natural or artificial – is a central element in each.
-The present US exhibition, curated by Cory Jacobs, also marks the first publication of Rinko Kawauchi's work outside Japan.
+The present US exhibition, curated by Cory Jacobs, also marks the first publication of Rinko Kawauchi's work outside Japan by Aperture.

 Curator: Cory Jacobs